NA70-SI/project_c/README.md

-this project is to generate a post fix notation for boolean algebra
+this project is to generate a calculator post fix notation for boolean algebra